-- Data is analysed to determine numbers/percentage of WBs used, success by park and species type, year-on-year comparisons;
+- Data is analysed to determine numbers/percentage of wildlife boxes used, success by park and species type, year-on-year comparisons;

-- Detailed spread-sheet of WB location, height and orientation data provided (including GPS coordinates);
+- Detailed spread-sheet of wildlife box location, height and orientation data provided (including GPS coordinates);

 - Extensive photographic evidence of activities and observations;

-- Google Maps access to site data, either electronic or hard copy provided.
+- Google Maps access to site data, either electronic or hard copy provided; and

 Connect with fauNature